mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/09-functions/index.md

 followed by our original implementation.

-If you take a close look at tooltips and autocomplete feedback you get from the TypeScript language server, it's clear that you are only able to call into the two "heads", leaving the underlying "third head + implementation" inaccessable from the outside world.
+If you take a close look at tooltips and autocomplete feedback you get from the TypeScript language server, it's clear that you are only able to call into the two "heads", leaving the underlying "third head + implementation" inaccessible from the outside world.

 One last thing that's important to note: "implementation" function signature must be _general enough to include everything that's possible through the exposed first and second function heads_.
 For example, this wouldn't work